google/tsunami-security-scanner/README.md

     docker build -t tsunami .
     ```

-1. run the Tsunami image by specifying a target IP:
+1. run the Tsunami image.
+The logs can be saved to the host machine by mounting a volume:

     ```
-    docker run -e TARGET_IP=127.0.0.1 tsunami
+    docker run  --network="host" -v "$(pwd)/logs":/usr/tsunami/logs tsunami
     ```

 ## Contributing